 The following FAQs address some of the initial questions that are likely to arise as a result of the changes.
 Please also see our earlier FAQs: International Travel After the US Travel Ban Is Lifted – What Visa Holders Can Expect.
 Additional FAQs and guidance will be provided as information is released from reputable sources.

 What we know: Jeff Zients said changes would take effect in “early November.”
 Formal announcements are expected from the CDC and the US Department of State in coming days or weeks.
-Those announcements will likely appear on the Department’s U.S. Visas News website and the CDC’s website, Travelers Prohibited from Entry to the United States.
+Those announcements will likely appear on the Department’s U.S. Visas News website.

 Background: The travel restrictions, which were originally established by President Donald Trump and subsequently tightened by President Joe Biden, restrict travel by non-citizens and non-permanent residents who have been physically present in the United Kingdom, Schengen Area, China, India, Iran, Republic of Ireland, Brazil, or South Africa within 14 days preceding entry to the United States.
 Under the new policy, the US will take an individualized, rather than country-based, approach to assessing health risk posed by travelers.